Gestalt & Perception in the Visual Arts

 Photo by Chris Benson, unsplash.com

-So to summarize, the brain will "understand" familiar objects at varying distances, except for extreme distances.
+So, to summarize, the brain will "understand" familiar objects at varying distances, except extreme distances.

 Flying over a stop sign